-- 12. Resolutions must be submitted to AUMA Administration no later than May 31 of each year. - 13.
-AUMA's CEO may grant an extension of the deadline if: - a.
+12. Resolutions must be submitted to ABmunis Administration no later than May 31 of each year.

+- 13. ABmunis CEO may grant an extension of the deadline if: - a.
 Convention is scheduled later than Thanksgiving Day in any year; or - b.
-Conditions prevent Members from submitting resolutions by the deadline (e.g. emergency events.) - 14.
+Conditions prevent Members from submitting resolutions by the deadline (e.g. There is an emergency event.) - 14.
 Resolutions must be submitted: - a.
 Electronically, as specified in the call for resolutions; - b.
-In the format specified by the template in Appendix A; - c.
-With minutes that show proof of the moving and seconding councils' approvals as required in Section 7; and - d.
+In the format specified by the template in Appendix "A"; - c.
+Along with minutes that show proof of the moving and seconding councils' approvals as required in section 7; and - d.
 In adherence to the guidelines presented in this policy.